MasSica/MasSica/README.md

 My name is Massimiliano Sica and I am a computer engineering student at the [Polytecnic of Milan](https://www.polimi.it/en/) :books:.

-I am extremly passionate about Artificial Intelligence in all of its shades from both a technical and conceptual point of view and I am currently trying to give my humble contribution to the field by means of research and industrial collaborations.
+I am extremly passionate about the world of data in all of its shades from both a technical and conceptual point of view and I am currently trying to give my humble contribution to the field by means of research and industrial collaborations.

 In my free time I love playing guitar :guitar: and cooking :spaghetti: